|Tel||+44 (0)1865 617938|

-In particular, my interests are in developing and testing lifestyle interventions orientated towards preventative medicine, but also treatment of lifestyle-related disease such as diabetes, obesity and hypertension.
+In particular, my interests are in developing and testing lifestyle interventions for prevention and treatment of lifestyle-related disease such as diabetes, obesity and hypertension.

-I also have projects in communication of medical evidence to practitioners and patients as well as new emerging methods of evidence synthesis such as overviews of systematic reviews.
+I am also interested in supervising projects related to communication of medical and health research and evidence to practitioners, patients and members of the public as well as new emerging methods of evidence synthesis such as overviews of systematic reviews.

 BSc MSc PhD

 Departmental Lecturer and Senior Research Fellow

 - Module Coordinator Practice of Evidence-based Health Care